vendablefall/blog.leet.cloud/_posts/2018-06-26-Vagrant-to-deploy-ruby-on-rails-pt1.md

 	echo "gem install rails" >> ./rvm-setup.sh
     echo "gem install bundler" >> ./rvm-setup.sh

-Finally we can add the commands that will setup our ruby project.
+Finally we can add the commands that will setup our ruby on rails server.
+The following commands change to the /project/ dir, create a new ruby server called "testapp", change inot the testapp directory, use bundler to install all the gem dependancies, finally we start the ruby server.

     echo "cd /projects/" >> ./project-setup.sh
     echo "rails new testapp -B" >> ./project-setup.sh